Dabendorf/INF237-AlgoritmeEngineering/README.md

 - The final output is the minimum of bribing v or one of its children

 ### Graphs 3
+#### Paintball
+There are people playing Paintball and we are given pairs of people who can see (shoot) each other<br/>
+Every player has one bullet, find out of everyone can take a bullet

+Solution:
+- Bipartite matching via flow networks
+- Read in every person two times, one for each bipartite set (because everybody shoots and gets shot)
+- Connect one set with a new node called "s" and one with a new node called "t"
+- Run Ford-Fulkerson (Edmonds-Karp) from "s" to "t"
+- Then go through all original edges and look if the opposite edge exists in the residual graph
+- If so it means that this is an edge in the bipartite matching
+- Give out "Impossible" if maxflow is not number of players

+#### Water
+There is a flow network existing, using pumping stations.<br/>
+This means flow can go in both directions in each edge.<br/>
+Calculate the maximum flow from node 1 to node 2<br/>
+There will be k "improvements" which means that the edge capacities will increase (or start to exist)<br/>
+Give out k more numbers being the new network flows after each improvement<br/>

+Solution:
+- Straight forward Ford-Fulkerson (Edmonds-Karp) from 1 to 2
+- Difference is that we initialise each edge in both directions and also each residual edge in both
+- Then run the flow network and output the maxflow
+- Each improvement just adds the extra capacity to both the two edges and two residual edges
+- For every improvement, run the maxflow algorithm again (will only run for one bfs?)
+- The new maxflow is the sum of the maxflow from before and the new one

 ### Geometry 2